SkafteNicki/dtu_mlops/s8_monitoring/data_drifting.md

         ??? success "Solution"

-            To get the url of the deployed service you can run the following command
+            To get the URL of the deployed service you can run the following command

             ```bash
             gcloud run services describe sentiment-api --format 'value(status.url)'
             ```

-            which can the be used in the `client.py` script to call the deployed service.
+            which can then be used in the `client.py` script to call the deployed service.

 3. We now have a working application that we are ready to monitor for data drift in real time.
-We therefore need to now write a FastAPI application that takes in the training data and the predicted data and run evidently to check if the data or the labels have drifted.
+We therefore now need to write a FastAPI application that takes in the training data and the predicted data and runs evidently to check if the data or the labels have drifted.
 Furthermore, we again provide a starting point for the application below.

     ```python linenums="1" title="sentiment_monitoring_starter.py"
     --8<-- "s8_monitoring/exercise_files/sentiment_monitoring_starter.py"
     ```

-    Look over the script and make sure you know what kind of features we are going to monitor?
+    Look over the script and make sure you know what kind of features we are going to monitor.

     ??? success "Solution"